Painted Peachy Pink Pumpkins

 What kind of paint do you use on foam pumpkins?

 I used acrylic matte paint and shiny acrylic metallic paint.
-When painting over foam you need to apply several coats for full coverage.
+When painting over foam, you need to apply several coats for full coverage.

 Here’s what you need to make these beauties!